 While it may seem like the DIY method is cheaper, take time to compare (especially in long-distance moves)!
 If your move is flexible between October and April, these are lighter moving times and costs may be reduced accordingly.
 A truck rental plus gas combined with hiring labor in a new city could be as expensive as professionals.
-Don’t assume—instead get all the info.
+Don’t assume—instead, get all the info.

 4. Don’t buy boxes.

 Ask friends, family, and co-workers for boxes.
 Use social media; you may find someone who recently moved.
-Check out Craigslist for free stuff, and of course local stores.
+Check out Craigslist for free stuff and of course, local stores.
 They often break down their boxes, but if you ask ahead, you can find out when that occurs and get them before they do.
 Make sure you ask for the great boxes, like those that are strong enough for bottles or bananas.
 They work well for the heavy stuff or items that need protection.

 5. Use what you have to pack.

 Towels, sheets, and even clothes can make great wrapping material for the breakables.
-No one has newspapers anymore and wants to rip through two entire rolls of bubble wrap anyway?
+No one has newspapers anymore and who wants to rip through two entire rolls of bubble wrap anyway?

 6. Maximize your turn-off and turn-on utility dates.